Faculty & Staff

 Elena Ionescu is a full-time Lecturer in the Gerontology Program at California State University, Long Beach and a part-time Instructor at Santa Ana College.
 Before entering academia, she worked as a Behavioral Analyst and as a Therapeutic Counselor.
 Her passion is to inspire others and to instill a hope for success.
 Whether it is in the classroom working with students, in the community working with older adults, or working with fellow gerontologists, she has always looked at ways to improve not only herself, but also others around her.
 Elena’s research interests include: inclusive teaching and practice in health and psycho-social care, healthy aging, conflict resolution, elder abuse, caregiving, dementia behavior, sex health and sexual behavior among older adults, and mental health advocacy.

-Ms. Miriam Henan
+Ms. Miriam Watts

 Office Location: SSPA 011

-Miriam has five years combined experience instructing at a community college as well as CSULB.
+Miriam has years of experience instructing at a community college as well as CSULB.
 She has instructed students of all ages, from 18-108 years old.
 She is most interested in researching communication with older adults that have cognitive impairment.
 She is also passionate about researching best practices in communication with the older adult in an educational setting.
 She wrote a curriculum titled "Healthy Aging after 60" that has been implemented in the Older Adult Program at a local community College District.

-Mr. Michael Hill
+Dr. Michael Hill

-Michael teaches Program Evaluation and Introduction to Gerontology for CSU Long Beach, as well as Biostatistics and research methods classes at Brandman University.
+Michael teaches Program Evaluation and Introduction to Gerontology for CSU Long Beach, as well as classes at Brandman University.
 He has over nine years of experience in urban K-12 education and eight years of experience as an instructor and administrator in post-secondary education.
 He worked internationally to evaluate the implementation of educational programs and is a visiting expert at the Beijing Institute of Education, Chaoyang, Beijing, China.
 His research focuses on the use of quantitative methods to better understand the efficacy of educational and social policies, particularly related to technology use.